 Sea Venom / ANL has a maximum range of 20 kilometers (12.4 miles).
 The weapon has a launch weight of 100 kilograms (220 pounds), including a 30-kilogram (66-pound) warhead.
 It has an imaging infrared seeker and a two-way datalink, allowing an operator to view the seeker image and provide course updates, including retargeting.
 Primary targets are fast patrol boats, corvettes, and other small warships.
 The Royal Navy plans to carry the missile on the Leonardo AW159 Wildcat helicopter, while the French Navy plans to carry them on the AS565 Dauphin and NH90 helicopters.
 Adapting the Sea Venom / ANL to launch platforms, such as the AW159, that already carry light antiship missiles is seen as easy.COMMENT ON ARTICLE

-* PRINTED BONES: As discussed by an article from AAAS SCIENCE NOW Online ("Print-On-Demand Bone Could Quickly Mend Major Injuries" by Jessica Boddy, 28 September 2016), researchers have now created what they call "hyperelastic bone" that can be manufactured on demand, and works almost as well as the real thing -- at least as shown by tests using monkeys and rats. ranging from bones wracked by cancer to broken skulls.
+* PRINTED BONES: As discussed by an article from AAAS SCIENCE NOW Online ("Print-On-Demand Bone Could Quickly Mend Major Injuries" by Jessica Boddy, 28 September 2016), researchers have now created what they call "hyperelastic bone" that can be manufactured on demand, and works almost as well as the real thing -- at least as shown by tests using monkeys and rats -- in applications ranging from bones wracked by cancer to broken skulls.

 Surgeons currently replace shattered or missing bones using a number of techniques.
 The most common option is an "autograft", where a piece of bone is taken from a patient's own body, usually from a hip or a rib, and implanted where it's needed elsewhere.
 Surgeons prefer autografts because they're real bone, complete with stem cells that give rise to cartilage and bone cells to provide extra support for the new graft.
 Humans can't regrow entire skeletons from scratch with stem cells, but existing bone can signal stem cells where to grow and what to grow into.
 There's also no risk of immune rejection.
 The problem is there's only so much bone that can be shunted around a person's body, and doing so requires double surgery.